 Numbered steps

-- Choose a time-based highlight if the aquarium has scheduled experiences (for example, a feeding moment), then build everything else around arriving early enough to settle in.
+- Pick one “anchor moment”: choose a timed highlight if the aquarium has scheduled experiences, such as a feeding, then build the rest of the visit around arriving early enough to settle in.

-- Examples: a nearby playground, a waterfront walk, a relaxed lunch spot, or a short museum with seating.
+- Pair with one nearby non-competitive activity: examples include a nearby playground, a waterfront walk, a relaxed lunch spot, or a short museum with seating.
+Keep it to one pairing so the day stays calm.

-- Plan it after the aquarium, when everyone can decompress with a snack and a short walk.
+- Add a realistic downtime break: toddlers need resets; older kids sometimes do too, even if it looks like “one more look.”
+Plan it after the aquarium, when everyone can decompress with a snack and a short walk.

-- If it’s rainy, treat the aquarium as the main event and choose an indoor lunch or nearby indoor stop.
+- Have a weather backup: if it’s rainy, make the aquarium the main event and choose an indoor lunch or nearby indoor stop.
+If it’s clear, plan a waterfront or park moment afterward so the day feels balanced.

 Example ideas: